 Biography

 Patrick Finn is a Professor in the Department of Communication Sciences and Special Education.
 Prior to this, he was a faculty member in Speech and Hearing Sciences at the University of Arizona, Tucson and the University of New Mexico, Albuquerque.
 His main research interests are critical thinking, evidence-based practice, and the scientific evaluation of treatment.
 Throughout most of his career, he focused on the communication disorder of stuttering; but in the last several years, he has shifted his focus to the concept of critical thinking and its application to evidence-based practice.
 His publications have included research on measurement issues related to stuttering treatment outcome; investigations of conceptual and methodological issues related to long-term recovery from stuttering; and, most recently, the development of critical thinking skills in students and clinicians.
 He has served as an Associate Editor for the American Journal of Speech-Language Pathology, Associate Editor for the Journal of Fluency Disorders, Editor for SIG 10 Issues in Higher Education, and as an inaugural Editor-in-Chief for the scholarly review journal, The Perspectives of the ASHA Special Interest Groups.
 He also served as a member of the American Speech-Language-Hearing Association’s Journals Board for four years.
-Currently, he is the Chair of the Task Force on Critical Thinking affiliated with the Council of Academic Programs in Communication Sciences and Disorders.
+He was formerly the Chair of the Task Force on Critical Thinking affiliated with the Council of Academic Programs in Communication Sciences and Disorders.

 Areas of Expertise